-A. MPLS is a packet-forwarding technology which uses labels to make data forwarding decisions.
+MPLS is a packet-forwarding technology which uses labels in order to make data forwarding decisions.
 With MPLS, the Layer 3 header analysis is done just once (when the packet enters the MPLS domain).
 Label inspection drives subsequent packet forwarding.
 MPLS provides these beneficial applications:

 Additionally, it decreases the forwarding overhead on the core routers.
 MPLS technologies are applicable to any network layer protocol.

-A. A label is a short, four-byte, fixed-length, locally-significant identifier which is used to identify a Forwarding Equivalence Class (FEC).
+A label is a short, four-byte, fixed-length, locally-significant identifier which is used in order to identify a Forwarding Equivalence Class (FEC).
 The label which is put on a particular packet represents the FEC to which that packet is assigned.

-A. FEC is a group of IP packets which are forwarded in the same manner, over the same path, and with the same forwarding treatment.
-An FEC might correspond to a destination IP subnet, but it also might correspond to any traffic class that the Edge-LSR considers significant.
+A FEC is a group of IP packets which are forwarded in the same manner, over the same path, and with the same forwarding treatment.
+A FEC might correspond to a destination IP subnet but it also might correspond to any traffic class that the Edge-LSR considers significant.
 For example, all traffic with a certain value of IP precedence might constitute a FEC.

-A. Upstream and downstream are relative terms in the MPLS world.
-They always refer to a prefix (more appropriately, an FEC).
+Upstream and downstream are relative terms in the MPLS world.
+They always refer to a prefix (more appropriately, a FEC).
 These examples further explain this.

 Data flows from upstream to downstream to reach that network (prefix).

-Q. What do the terms incoming, outgoing, local, and remote mean when referring to labels?
+What do the terms incoming, outgoing, local, and remote mean when you refer to labels?

-A. Consider R2 and R3 in this topology.
+Consider R2 and R3 in this topology.
 R2 distributes a label L for FEC F to R3.
-R3 uses label L when it forwards data to FEC-F (because R2 is his downstream LSR for FEC-F).
+R3 uses label L when it forwards data to FEC-F (because R2 is its downstream LSR for FEC-F).
 In this scenario:

-A. No. Packets are never transmitted on an interface which is not enabled for that protocol.
-MPLS has a certain Ether type code associated with it (just as IP, IPX, and Appletalk have unique Ether types).
-When a Cisco router receives a packet with an Ether type which is not enabled on the interface, it drops the packet.
+No. Packets are never transmitted on an interface which is not enabled for that protocol.
+MPLS has a certain Ethertype code associated with it (just as IP, IPX, and Appletalk have unique Ethertypes).
+When a Cisco router receives a packet with an Ethertype which is not enabled on the interface, it drops the packet.
 For example, if a router receives an Appletalk packet on an interface which does not have Appletalk enabled, it drops the packet.
 Likewise, if an MPLS packet is received on an interface which does not have MPLS enabled, the packet is dropped.

 These platforms support the Cisco Tag Distribution Protocol (TDP) as the label distribution protocol.